Gen Z employees in the workplace

 It’s clear that employee development is crucial for your business.
 But how do you go about creating an effective employee development program?

-With five these essential components in mind, you can create a development program fit for a winning organization of talented individuals.
+With these five essential components in mind, you can create a development program fit for a winning organization of talented individuals.

 1. Connect each employee with a mentor